 “Clinton will be a shoo-in for president, then.”

-However, when the race was down to Trump and Clinton, things started to get just a little more frightening.
-Tomi Lahren’s videos popped up on my Facebook newsfeed, and I watched as a young, fiery woman shamelessly spouted xenophobic, Islamophobic, and homophobic remarks, posting pictures in a “Make America Great Again” hat and boasting her support for Trump.
-The comments on Trump and Lahren’s posts were even more horrifying; people from all states declared their loyalty towards the GOP candidate, passionately and openly affirming their hatred for African-Americans, Syrians, Muslims, immigrants, Mexicans, the LGBTQ community, and women alike.
+However, when the race was down to Drumpf and Clinton, things started to get just a little more frightening.
+Tomi Lahren’s videos popped up on my Facebook newsfeed, and I watched as a young, fiery woman shamelessly spouted xenophobic, Islamophobic, and homophobic remarks, posting pictures in a “Make Donald Drumpf Again” hat and boasting her support for Drumpf.
+The comments on Drumpf and Lahren’s posts were even more horrifying; people from all states declared their loyalty towards the GOP candidate, passionately and openly affirming their hatred for African-Americans, Syrians, Muslims, immigrants, Mexicans, the LGBTQ community, and women alike.

 I began to notice the stigma around labeling myself as a Clinton supporter.
 Clinton supporters were artificial.
 Clinton supporters were spineless and cop-outs.
-Somehow, Hillary’s emails were perceived as far more incriminating than Trump’s countless sexist remarks about women.
-Somehow, the fact that Donald Trump was accused of sexual assault and rape could not cancel out the fact that Hillary was “cold.”
-Somehow, Hillary’s platform, one based on equality and justice, could not beat Trump’s platform, a platform forged in fear and hatred.
+Somehow, Hillary’s emails were perceived as far more incriminating than Drumpf’s countless sexist remarks about women.
+Somehow, the fact that Donald Drumpf was accused of sexual assault and rape could not cancel out the fact that Hillary was “cold.”
+Somehow, Hillary’s platform, one based on equality and justice, could not beat Drumpf’s platform, a platform forged in fear and hatred.

 Because I attend college in a different state, I could not have a car conversation with my father to try and find reason amidst all the political chaos and confusion.
 Instead, I called him on Election Night, a sea of red states swimming in my vision.